tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ### Usage

-The test generator CLI tool should at least support the following operations:
+The **test generator** CLI tool supports, at least, the following operations:

 - `list-classes` to list all available test classes.
 - `generate` to produce a test case (in serialized form) for a test class.